vippssommerstudenter2019/Documentation/docs/How it works - yaml guide.md

 		- title			: Something on completing the guide.
 "Great!
 Now you know how the -API- works!"
 		- description	: Guiding them on their way.
 "You're now ready to move forward to the documentation."
 		- imagePath		: Link to generic image, thypically the "jumpiong_man" svg.
+		- buttonTitle	: Tekst on the link. "-API- API Docmentation"
 		- link			: Link to the relevant documentation page for the API.